kazunori279/my-sessions-and-bio/README.md

 Kaz Sato / Staff Developer Advocate, Cloud AI, Google Inc.

-Kaz Sato, a Staff Developer Advocate of Cloud AI, has shared over 25 ML/AI blogs and demos at Google Cloud official blog that have been featured by Jeff Dean, Eric Schmidt, Newsweek, and The New Yorker.
-Having presented in 17 countries, he also regularly speaks at Google I/O and Cloud Next.
-Additionally, he posts about ML/AI to his 20K followers on X.
+Kaz Sato, a Staff Developer Advocate focused on Cloud AI, has authored over 25 ML/AI blogs and demos for Google Cloud's official blog.
+His work has garnered attention from Jeff Dean and Eric Schmidt, and been featured in Newsweek and The New Yorker.
+He's a regular speaker at Google I/O and Cloud Next, and has presented internationally in 17 countries.
+Kaz also shares ML/AI updates with his 20,000 X followers.

 ## Bio (Japanese)